Dunedin Railways Limited: Mothballing

 On 20 April 2020, the company announced that due to the COVID-19 pandemic in New Zealand, it mothballed its track and equipment.
 The company said up to 80% of its revenue came from international tourists.
 The mothballing could affect up to 51 jobs.

 Reactivation and restructure

 Following the decision to mothball Dunedin Railways, the Otago Excursion Train Trust sold its shares in the company to the council in April 2020.

 In May 2021, Dunedin City Council agreed to keep the Taieri Gorge line as far as Hindon in operation, as well as services on KiwiRail's railway lines.
 In November 2021, the council agreed to extend support through to 2024.
 In 2023, the council decided to reactivate the Hindon-Middlemarch section as well.

+Rebranded as Dunedin Railway Station

+On the 24th of April 2026, Otago Daily Times revealed that Dunedin Railways had rebranded to Dunedin Railway Station.
+Having an identical name to the historic station itself, which the company operates from.
+This drew public attention due to the potential confusion that this might cause.

 Financial performance

 In the financial year to June 2017, Dunedin Railways had revenues of NZ$6.578m and expenses of NZ$6.387m, and turned a profit of NZ$137,000.
 Following the COVID-19 pandemic of 2021, Dunedin Railways was losing NZ$1.5 million per annum.

+In 2024, Dunedin Railways reported a net surplus of $1.141m, up from a net deficit of $1.355m in 2023.